wallmenis/Physversal/README.md

 Hello there!
 Thanks for checking the code of this project!

-For releases, you can check the itch.io page https://wallmenis.itch.io/physversal
+For releases, and how to run the game you can check the itch.io page https://wallmenis.itch.io/physversal

 If you want to check the code or fork the projects, keep reading.

+## Building info

+If you want to build the project, you might need to know that:

+- the Unity version is 2021.3.32.f1
+- the Blender version is 4.0
+- the Visual Studio version is 2022 community edition
+- the Reaper version (for the sound effect projects) is 7.11
+- the Surge XT version (virtual synthesizer and effects for the sound effects) is 1.3.1.4b53827 (CLAP and VST3i versions used)

+Different versions might work but these are the ones I used.

+## Licenses

 The source code, (that is the settings and the *.cs files of the project) is licensed under GPLv3.